JFA17SCM04K/MarsRover/README.md

 1.Download the code from github: https://github.com/JFA17SCM04K/MarsRover

-2.Run npm install to install all the dependencies from the package.json.
+2.Run 'npm install' to install all the dependencies from the package.json.

+3.To run the code - 'ng serve'